wrdv/scalalock/README.md

 # DistLock

-Distributes lock library in scala consist of a general sdk + 1 implementation using mongodb as the lock persistence store and depending on [mongo-scala-driver(https://github.com/mongodb/mongo-scala-driver)]
+Distributed lock library in scala consist of a general sdk + 1 implementation using mongodb as the lock persistence store and depending on [mongo-scala-driver(https://github.com/mongodb/mongo-scala-driver)]

 ### Project state